All good things, even great things, come to an end.

 • I am still a registered dietitian (RD).
 I won't go into detail regarding what I had to do, and how hard it was, to finish up my outstanding CEUs to maintain my registration roughly 2 years after I was hit.
 It is enough to say that doing so was a BIG DEAL.
 My Speech and Language therapist cried with happiness and pride at my accomplishment.

 • I still love writing.
 It is something I can do, and again, doing so is a major accomplishment after a brain injury.
-Currently my writing is over on our farm's Facebook page.
-It focuses on what is happening on our farm, the wild birds and other animals we see on our farm, including the injured or abandoned song birds that we help rehab on our farm, plus comments and helpful resources regarding the current climate emergency our planet is experiencing.
+Currently my writing is over on our farm's Instagram site.
+It focuses on what is happening on our farm, the wild birds and other animals we see on our farm, plus comments and helpful resources regarding the current climate emergency our planet is experiencing.
 (Tips: 1) buy organic food, locally grown when possible, 2) don't waste any food.
 3) plant only native plants on your land that are meant to grow in your eco-zone, not just your hardiness zone.
 These are the easy steps, the low-hanging fruit.)

 • If you are reading this while still a dietetic student or dietetic intern, know that I just loved, loved, loved being a small part of the education for the students who came to live or work with us on our certified organic farm.
 Sadly, I simply cannot continue to offer this experience.
 Of all the different things I have done as an RD, I will miss this the most of all.
 Bottom lines: Health starts in the soil.
 "We are what - and how - we grow" is the starting point for personal health and a healthy food system.
 Dietitians have a responsibility to advocate for systems that lead to public health, not corporate wealth.